New Book Now Available!

 For more information about this and other activites celebrating the unique history of Pleasure Island, please email us at firstname.lastname@example.org

-This photo is from our walking tour last June.
-These tours are a lot of fun, we've been doing these for 12 years and every tour is different.
+These photos are from from last year's tours in October and June.
+These tours are a lot of fun, we've been doing these for 13 years and every tour is different.
 This year we will be showing a video slideshow of photos from Pleasure Island's heyday, at the end of the tour.
+Also, Pleasure Island 1959-1969 will be available and Bob will be happy to sign them.

 This is a great photograph featuring some of the only buildings still standing that were designed by Marco Engineering - designers of Magic Mountain, Pleasure Island and Freedomland.
 Magic Mountain had a short life, but fortunately some of the park still survives as part of Heritage Square which opened in 1971 at the Golden, CO site.